Best Family Christmas Movies

 Dr. Suess' How The Grinch Stole Christmas (2000)

 The movie stars Jim Carey as the Grinch and he plays the role perfectly!
-The Grinch is definitely a role made for the ever so hilarious comedian.
 Everyone in the town of Whoville absolutely loves Christmas and pulls out all the stops at making it a cheerful and glorious celebration.
-The Grinch, however, hates Christmas due to some horrendous bullying as a child.
+However, the Grinch hates Christmas due to some horrendous bullying as a child.
 After a rather embarrassing event at school one day, the Grinch swears off Christmas and the town of Whoville before escaping to a cave on top of a mountain never to be seen or heard of since.
-Over the years, that lead to him not being particularly liked for his outlandish pranks, or an urban legend made up by the younger generation that terrifies them.
+Over the years, that lead to him not being particularly liked for his outlandish pranks or an urban legend made up by the younger generation that terrifies them.

 Cindy Lou, played by Taylor Momsen, is a bit different however.
-What a curious, brave soul.
+What a curious and brave soul she was.
 After spotting the Grinch and not convinced he is the sadistic creature everyone says he is, nominates him for the Cheermeister Award at the annual Christmas Whobilation Celebration.
 The older kids and the adults will love this one for the humor.
-So sit down and get ready to laugh.
-I do every time!
+Sit down and get ready to laugh, I do every time!

 The best way to spread Christmas cheer is singing aloud for all to hear.— Buddy The Elf- Elf

 Buddy the Elf.
 Need I say more?
 "Santa!
 I know him!"
-This 2000 Christmas comedy starring Will Ferrell, James Caan, and Zooey Deschanel seems to be another funny, family favorite.
-This film may not be suitable for younger children, however.
+This 2000 Christmas comedy starring Will Ferrell, James Caan, and Zooey Deschanel seems to be another funny family favorite.

 Buddy, played by the awesome Will Ferrell, stars as an over sized Elf, whom his fellow elves have convinced him his largeness is due to him being "special".
-Special he is alright, but one day he overhears another elf revealing his true identity.
+One day he overhears another elf revealing his true identity.
 Buddy the elf isn't indeed an elf at all, but actually a human!
 The story goes that Buddy was given up for adoption when he was born, and one night when Santa was visiting his orphanage, Buddy, fascinated by Santa's sleigh, slipped into his bag of toys where he was then taken back to the North Pole.
 The fellow elves took him under their wing and put Buddy to work in the workshop!